WeiZhou96/WeiZhou96.github.io/_pages/about.md

-<p style="color:red">I am currently seeking postdoctoral positions overseas (excluding Mainland China), preferably within the top 50 QS-ranked institutions, in the field of traffic applications of computer vision.
-The research interests mentioned above are all applicable </p>
+<p style="color:red">I am currently seeking postdoctoral positions abroad (excluding Mainland China), preferably within the top 50 QS-ranked institutions, in the field of traffic applications of computer vision.
+All of the research interests mentioned above are applicable!
+Alternatively, associate professor positions or higher at China's Double First Class universities are also acceptable! </p>

 ## News
 * **[2024-01]** My first-authored paper "A Fast and Data-Efficient Deep Learning Framework for Multi-Class Fruit Blossom Detection", has been accepted by <i> Computers and Electronics in Agriculture (JCR Q1, IF=8.3)</i>!